Preacherman194589/Crypto-Prediction/README.md

 ![](Images/cryptocurrency-6791069_1280.png)

 ## Reason for the Selected Topic
+Due to dramatic changes in the world financial environment, cryptocurrencies have gained popularity as one of the alternative investment available to most.
+The volatility of cryptocurrency assets, would be a bit of a challenge to predict prices changes.
 Using machine learning model, we hope to create a way to predict crypto market data.
-We will assess and analyze historical data of fourteen most popular cryptocurrencies and compare the findings to real world market data.
+We will assess and analyze historical data of six most popular cryptocurrencies and compare the findings to real world market data.

 ## Description of Source Data
 - [Kaggle](https://www.kaggle.com/competitions/g-research-crypto-forecasting/data) The dataset contains historical trades on several cryptoassets such as Ethereum, Dogecoin, Bitcoin, Cardano and more.